Kitware/cdashgitlabhook/README.md

 # Register CDash webhook with Gitlab Installation

-You must register the webhook for gitlab cdash integration with your Gitllab instances.
+You must register the webhook for gitlab cdash integration with your Gitllab instance.
 The following steps are used to do that:

 * Navigate to the project settings ( Project page, click "Edit" ) Select "Web Hooks" on the left menu.